->>>= General exclusions and limitations 22 Weight control programs and exercise programs.
-This exclusion does not apply to nutritional counseling provided under the Diabetes care services section, or to Medically Necessary services that the Claims Administrator is required by law to cover for Severe Mental Illnesses, Serious Emotional Disturbances of a Child, or Preventive Health Services.
-23 Services or Drugs that are Experimental or Investigational in nature.
-24 Services that cannot be lawfully marketed without approval of the U.S. Food and Drug Administration (FDA), including, but not limited to: Drugs; Medicines; Supplements; Tests; Vaccines; Pevices; and Radioactive material.
+= General exclusions and limitations 24 Services that cannot be lawfully marketed without approval of the U.S. Food and Drug Administration (FDA), including, but not limited to: Drugs; Medicines; Supplements; Tests; Vaccines; Pevices; and Radioactive material.
 However, drugs and medicines that have received FDA approval for marketing for one or more uses will not be denied on the basis that they are being prescribed for an off-label use if the conditions set forth in California Health & Safety Code Section 1367.21 have been met.
 25 The following non-prescription (over-the-counter) medical equipment or supplies: Oxygen saturation monitors; Prophylactic knee braces; and Bath chairs.
-26 Member convenience items, such as internet, phones, televisions, guest trays, and personal hygiene items.
+26 Member convenience items or services, such as internet, phones, televisions, guest trays, personal hygiene items, and food delivery services.
 27 Disposable supplies for home use except as provided under the Durable medical equipment , Home health services , and Hospice program services sections.
 28 Services incident to any injury or disease arising out of, or in the course of, employment for salary, wage, or profit if such injury or disease is covered by any workers' compensation law, occupational disease law, or similar legislation.
 However, if the Claims Administrator provides payment for such services, we will be entitled to establish a lien up to the amount paid by the Claims Administrator for the treatment of such injury or disease.
+29 Transportation by car, taxi, bus, gurney van, wheelchair van, and any other type of transportation (other than a licensed ambulance or psychiatric transport van).
+30 Hospital care programs or services provided in a home setting (Hospital-at-home programs).
+31 Prescribed Drugs and medicines for outpatient care except as provided through a Participating Hospice Agency when the Member is receiving Hospice Services and except as may be provided under the Outpatient Prescription

-General exclusions and limitations 29 Transportation by car, taxi, bus, gurney van, wheelchair van, and any other type of transportation (other than a licensed ambulance or psychiatric transport van).
-30 Prescribed Drugs and medicines for outpatient care except as provided through a Participating Hospice Agency when the Member is receiving Hospice Services and except as may be provided under the Outpatient Prescription Drugs Benefits or Home Infusion/Home Injectable Therapy Benefits in the Covered Services section.
-31 Rehabilitative Services, except as specifically provided in the Home health services , Hospice program services , Hospital services , or Rehabilitative and habilitative services sections.
-32 Mammographies, Papanicolaou tests or other FDA-approved cervical cancer screening tests, family planning and consultation services, colorectal cancer screenings, or annual health appraisal exams by Non-Participating Providers.
-33 Speech therapy, speech correction or speech pathology or speech abnormalities that are not likely the result of a diagnosed, identifiable medical condition, injury or illness except as specifically listed under the Home health services , Hospice program services, or Rehabilitative and habilitative services sections.
+\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ General exclusions and limitations Drugs Benefits or Home Infusion/Home Injectable Therapy Benefits in the Covered Services section.
+32 Rehabilitative Services, except as specifically provided in the Home health services , Hospice program services , Hospital services , or Rehabilitative and habilitative services sections.
+33 Mammographies, Papanicolaou tests or other FDA-approved cervical cancer screening tests, family planning and consultation services, colorectal cancer screenings, or annual health appraisal exams by Non-Participating Providers.
+34 Speech therapy, speech correction or speech pathology or speech abnormalities that are not likely the result of a diagnosed, identifiable medical condition, injury or illness except as specifically listed under the Home health services , or Rehabilitative and habilitative services sections.